-• Content: 'Learn2Ride Online is a free web based online course that helps youth ages 9-12 yrs learn about basic cycling safety.
+- Content: 'Learn2Ride Online is a free web based online course that helps youth ages 9-12 yrs learn about basic cycling safety.
 This online course is based on HUB Cycling's Learn2Ride program, an in-school course that has been completed by over 25,000 Metro Vancouver students.
-With in-school learning looking very different in 2020, Learn2Ride Online helps families learn skills to cycle safely and confidently around your neighbourhood.

-Format: Online via Moodle

-Access: Teachers can register their class for free here.
+Learn2Ride Online helps families learn skills to cycle safely and confidently around your neighbourhood. - Format: Online via Moodle - Access: Teachers can register their class for free here.
 Parents/guardians can register their child for free here.

-Cycling worksheets from the online course can be downloaded and printed to complete at home or in-school here:
+Cycling worksheets from the online course can be downloaded and printed to complete at home or inschool here: